beatryzsch/beatryzsch/README.md

-## Olá prazer, eu sou a Amanda Beatryz👋
+## 🌸Olá prazer, eu sou a Amanda Beatryz🌸

 <!--
 **beatryzsch/beatryzsch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.